 For those of us involved with exporting, making sure our companies stay compliant with U.S. export regulations involves a lot more yellow lights than red or green.
 We need to approach each export with caution and evaluate the situation.

 While a good export compliance program includes several steps, running restricted party screening against all the parties in your export transaction often causes anxiety among less-experienced exporters.
 That's because you don't always get a straightforward yes or no result.
 There are more than a hundred lists to check, and sometimes you get a partial match indicating caution.

-In order to make that easier, here are four important facts exporters need to know regarding export compliance checklists:
+Here are four important facts exporters need to know about screenings:

 Restricted parties are individuals, businesses and other organizations that have been identified as engaging in activities related to the proliferation of weapons of mass destruction, known to be involved in terrorism or drug trafficking, or who have had their export privileges suspended.
 These individuals, businesses or organizations could be located within the U.S. or internationally.
 Even the smallest exporters should check all the parties in every export transaction against the various denied party screening lists to prevent penalties.

 The U.S. government, as well as several other governments and organizations like the United Nations and the European Union, publish lists of restricted parties to whom you can't export without a license.
 That includes items that are EAR99 or otherwise don't require an export license based on the country of export.

 2. There Can Be Severe Penalties for Exporting to Someone on the List